-Provisions of the Nuclear Waste Policy Act of 1982 had the effect of requiring the Department of Energy to conduct analyses of the risks involved in transporting spent fuel and high-level waste.
+Provisions of the National Environmental Policy Act and the Nuclear Waste Policy Act of 1982 had the effect of requiring the Department of Energy to conduct analyses of the risks involved in transporting spent fuel and high-level waste.
 Although DOE had the benefit of some historical information regarding accidents and incidents involving radioactive wastes, it necessarily turned to the development of computer models and systems to permit useful and accurate risk assessments.
-Out of DOE's efforts came the creation of the RADTRAN, WASTES, HIGHWAY, INTERLINE and other computer programs to provide necessary data and to make the required computations and projections.
-Although DOE published its assessments in 1986, risk analysis efforts have continued and the basic programs and databases have been made available to authorized users through the TRANSNET network.
+DOE used the RADTRAN, WASTES, HIGHWAY, INTERLINE and other computer programs to provide necessary data and make the required computations and projections.
+Although DOE published its initial assessments in 1986, risk analysis efforts have continued and the basic programs and databases have been made available to authorized users through the TRANSNET network.
 The result of these efforts by DOE, together with related work performed by or for such agencies as NRC, has been to indicate that the likelihood of a serious threat from radioactive hazards arising out of a transportation accident is extremely slim, while the risk of sabotage occurring during such transportation is even more remote.